Expand student access to innovative, hands-on environmental science programming!

-Each participating class receives a free field trip to the Arizona-Sonora Desert Musuem or Saquaro National Park, as well as a visit from environmental science educationrs (who usually bring live animals!).
+Each participating class receives a free field trip to the Arizona-Sonora Desert Musuem or Saquaro National Park, as well as a visit from environmental science educators (who usually bring live animals!).

 Expectations of Teacher Partners

-- Attend 4 hours of program related training and planning in August/early September 2018 (teachers are compensated at $25/hour for attendance)
+- Attend 4 hours of program related training and planning in early September 2020 (teachers are compensated at $25/hour for attendance)

 - Provide interns on constructive feedback and guidance on effective classroom management and educational strategies

 - Commit to fostering interest and diversity in environmental sicences and knowledge of our local habitat and ecosystems (no prior knowledge required).